Jurgen Klopp's side secured a narrow away victory on Sunday to move four points clear of third-placed Bayer Leverkusen

 The Dortmund captain struck in style just before the hour mark to move Jurgen Klopp's side four points clear of third-placed Bayer Leverkusen, who could only draw at Hannover on Saturday.

 Kehl instinctively shot after Kevin Grosskreutz fed the ball into his path, with the 25-yard effort curling over Freiburg goalkeeper Oliver Baumann and into the back of the net.

 The midfielder's first goal in any competition since April 2012 secured the three points for the visitors, but they were made to work hard by the relegation-threatened hosts.

-And Freiburg was made to rue its misfortune as it remained in the bottom two of the Bundesliga.
+And Freiburg were made to rue their misfortune as they remained in the bottom two of the Bundesliga.

-Hampered by the absence of Robert Lewandowski (knee) and Marco Reus (foot), Dortmund started slowly, with a weak Nuri Sahin free kick all it could muster in the early stages.
+Hampered by the absence of Robert Lewandowski (knee) and Marco Reus (foot), Dortmund started slowly, with a weak Nuri Sahin free-kick all they could muster in the early stages.

-Pierre-Emerick Aubameyang fired wide after a neat team move but Freiburg was well organized at the back, frustrating its opponents, which had won the last seven meetings between the two sides.
+Pierre-Emerick Aubameyang fired wide after a neat team move but Freiburg were well organised at the back, frustrating their opponents, who had won the last seven meetings between the two sides.

 Zulechner, making his first start since arriving from Austrian side Grodig last month, shot over after a corner was not properly cleared, but the home fans were the liveliest aspect of a tame first 30 minutes.